-You have made it possible, because of your support and Generosity 34 families were provided shelter and all their basic needs in 2025!
+You have made it possible, because of your support and generosity 34 families were provided shelter and all their basic needs in 2025!

 breaking